efeefe/is/pages/concepts/blog-efeefe.md

 The concepts are mainly based on data coming from two research studies:

 - [Repair Journey](../opendott/repair-journey) - seven participants were invited to spend some weeks trying to repair or repurpose broken objects, and were interviewed at the end to discuss what were their challenges and discoveries along the way.
-- [Ecosystem Mapping](../opendott/ecosystem-mapping) - five people who work on the reuse or re-circulation of second-hand goods were interviewed to compose an overview of the field.
+- [Ecosystem Mapping](../opendott/ecosystem-mapping) - five people whose work is related to the reuse or re-circulation of second-hand goods were interviewed to compose an overview of the field.

-Additional inspiration and contributions to the concept ideas come from:
+Additional insights, inspirationo and contributions to create the concept ideas came from:

-- My ongoing literature review - part of it documented in the [research blog](../opendott).
+- The ongoing process of constructing my literature review - part of it documented in the [research blog](../opendott).
-- Previous experience in other projects about reuse and maintenance.
+- Previous experience in other projects related to reuse and maintenance.
 - My recent attendance of online courses on [Waste Management in Developing Countries](https://www.coursera.org/learn/solid-waste-management) and [Platform Cooperativism](https://platform.coop/blog/pcc-mondragon-university-offer-online-course-to-incubate-platform-co-ops/), and conversations with colleagues in those courses.
 - Participation in events such as [Fixfest UK](https://talk.restarters.net/t/fixfest-uk-2020-everything-you-need-to-know/2994/6) and [others](https://talk.restarters.net/t/fixfest-uk-2020-everything-you-need-to-know/2994/6)

-### Target groups
+## Target groups

 Even though the boundaries are somewhat blurred, each concept idea connects to at least one out of four target groups identified in the research.
-There is some overlap, but each can arguably be understood as a perspective that will pose a different emphasis on the way materials are to circulate and be handled:
+There is some overlap between them, but each can arguably be understood as a perspective that poses a different emphasis on the way materials are to be handled and circulate:

 <div class="columns ">
   <div class="column col-6 col-sm-12">